-(32) Temporary signs.
+(33) Temporary signs.
 Signs which are installed for a limited time period for any purpose.
 A permanently mounted sign shall not be considered as temporary even though the message displayed is subject to periodic changes.

-(33) Trim.
+(34) Trim.
 A separate border or framing around the copy area of a sign.

-(34) V-shaped frame.
+(35) V-shaped frame.
 A sign support structure which will accommodate two signs in a back-to-back position with one end of each sign mounted on a common support with the other sign.
 The other ends of the signs are mounted on separate, individual supports.

-(35) Vehicle sign.
+(36) Vehicle sign.
 Vehicles with signs mounted or painted on them parked off-premise for the purpose of advertising rather than transportation.

-(36) Vision clearance triangle.
+(37) Vision clearance triangle.
 An unoccupied triangular space at an intersection.
-The triangle is formed by connecting the point where each right-of-way line intersects and two points located at a distance equal to the right-of-way setback distance along each right-of-way line.
+The triangle is formed by connecting the point where each right-of-way line intersects and two points located at a distance equal to the building setback distance along each right-of-way line.
+See Sign Illustrations in Appendix.

-(37) Wall sign.
+(38) Wall sign.
 A sign mounted on and parallel to a building wall or other vertical building surface.
 Signs on the sides of a service station pump island roof structure shall be considered wall signs.

 [History: 10.801 cr., 2018 OA-20, pub.
 01/29/19; (11) am and (20) resc., 2019 OA-20, pub.
-1/28/20.]
+1/28/20; (16m), (17m), (20), and (32) cr., (28) resc., (33)-(37) am. and renum., Sub.
+1 to 21 OA-2, pub.
+1/14/22.]